samsoedien/project-Y/README.md

   - Find a structure / workflow that allows for modularity
   - Emphasize on scalability
   - Use theming for spacing, palletes and typography
+  - Link DLS to in Adobe XD built components

 FIXME: